12 Types of Bathroom Sinks

 The plumbing is likewise hidden, resulting in a clean and tidy space.
 In addition, this is one of the different types of bathroom sinks.

-6. Topmount Sinks
+6. Topmount Sink

-Top mount sinks are inserted into the countertop from above, unlike the under-mount sinks explained before.
 A rim is usually installed on top of the surface of a top-mounted sink to prevent the sink from dropping through the gap.

-Self-rimming sinks are sometimes known as drop-in sinks since they are lowered into the cavity from the top.
+Self-rimming sinks are sometimes known as drop-in since they are lowered into the cavity from the top.
 The rim around the edges makes them easily identifiable in kitchens.

 Furthermore, Mounting clips or even caulk beads are frequently used to secure these sinks.
-While the rim is included in the design for practical reasons, it also gives relief and texture to the overall look.
+While the rim is included in the design for practical reasons, it gives relief and texture to the overall look.

 This is extremely handy if the counter and sink are the same color.
-This is definitely one of the different types of bathroom sinks.
+This is one of the different types of bathroom sinks.

-7. Console Sinks
+7. Console Sink

 8. Corner Sink